Keyhole race

-A keyhole race is a speed event commonly seen at equestrian events and gymkhanas, in which the horse and rider team with the fastest time in completing the event wins.
+A keyhole race is a speed event commonly seen at equestrian events and gymkhanas, where the horse and rider team completing the event in the fastest time wins.
 Horses running this event must have speed, but also the agility to stop quickly in full stride, turn, and bolt directly back into a run.

 Course

 The obstacle course is a pattern, usually marked with white powder (commonly flour or powdered chalk) poured into a "keyhole" shape in the dirt.
 The pattern varies between events.
 According to the California Gymkhana Association, the pattern should be set up as follows: